guiuiy/cse15l-lab-reports/lab3.md

 technical/biomed/rr74.txt:0
 ```

-For `-c` in addition with `grep`, it outputs the number of lines that had the given argument in them and this is useful if we want to look for how many lines have the certain keyword or phrase in them.

 `grep -n`
+For `-n` in addition with `grep`, it outputs the line that has the keyword or phrase in it along with the line number, and this is useful if we want to know which lines contain the certain keyword or phrase.
 ```
 bblu2@bluLT MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)
 $ grep -n 'you' technical/government/About_LSC/ONTARIO_LEGAL_AID_SERIES.txt